Road rehabilitation

 Kuringa Drive

-In the week commencing Monday 1 September 2025, rehabilitation works will commence on the stretch of Kuringa Drive from Tillyard Drive to Owen Dixon Drive (map below).
+Rehabilitation works commenced in the week of Monday 15 September 2025 between Tillyard Drive and Owen Dixon Drive (map below).
 These works are expected to be complete by the end of February 2026, weather and site conditions permitting.

-Works will be carried out between the hours of 7 am and 5 pm Monday to Friday.
+Works will be carried out between the hours of 7 am and 5 pm from Monday to Friday.
 Work may be undertaken on the weekends during the same hours, if required.
-Night works may be required to minimise the impact on traffic.
-Roadside signage will be put in place to notify of night works if required.
+Night works will be undertaken to minimise the impact on traffic.
+Roadside signage will be installed to notify of night works.

-The speed limit will be reduced to 40km/h through the work area.
+The speed limit will be reduced to 40km/h.
 Please slow down when approaching the works.
 The community is encouraged to consider using alternate routes when possible.

 The ACT's road network is approximately 5,900 lane km in length and about 20 million m2 in area.